 I am fortunate that I had a few things working for me in my childhood—access to decent public schools and parents who valued education, for example—and that my hard work over the years has translated into a job I like making a very low six-figure salary.
 When I got serious about getting out of debt, there was no denying I could be more intentional with my spending.

 I know others from similar backgrounds who have worked just as hard who do not have salaries that reflect their contributions to the world and who are living paycheck to paycheck.
 While there may be some room in their budget to save a few dollars here and there, from what I have observed, the mental bandwidth isn’t available to see these opportunities.

-I can’t believe that most of these individuals—if not all—have no desire to plan for the future.
-What I can believe is that their financial circumstances force them to budget in two week increments.
+I believe most of these individuals—if not all—want to plan for the future.
+But I also know that for many, their financial circumstances force them to budget in two week increments.
 And when 99% of your energy is focused on not running out of money before the end of the two weeks, the 1% able to focus on longer term spending goals will have a hard time making any progress.

 8 Strategies For Spending Intentionally

 If you would like to bring greater intentionality to your spending, here are eight strategies you can try (they worked for me!).

 - Budget: when you create a plan for your money, the trade-offs you’re making when you deviate from that plan become much clearer.